lavininhamelo/report-app/system/README.md

 `docker-compose up`

 2. Run the migrations
-(it is really important to run the migrations before test the applcation on web server)
+(it is really important to run the migrations before testing the application on the web server)

 `docker-compose run mc-app yarn migrate-initial`